UnitySpec/UnitySpec/Docs/ScenarioContext.md

 # ScenarioContext

-You may have at least seen the ScenarioContext from the code that UnityFlow generates when a missing step definition is found: `ScenarioContext.Pending();`
+You may have at least seen the ScenarioContext from the code that UnitySpec generates when a missing step definition is found: `ScenarioContext.Pending();`

 `ScenarioContext` provides access to several functions, which are demonstrated using the following scenarios.